Being direct, challenging others, and saying what you think is only part of the equation. How you do this is another aspect.

 Hearing this, I have at least two thoughts.
 The idealist in me wonders who this GM thinks is responsible for creating culture if it is not the leaders themselves.
 But the realist consultant in me, noticing when people do not speak up, begins an investigation by asking myself questions.
 Is the capacity to speak up and stay in relationship with others underdeveloped in the individual or in the group as a whole, or are the consequences of speaking up too risky in this organisation?

 If I conclude that candour or assertiveness is lacking, I might embark on a coaching path with that individual.
 If I conclude that the person is well able to speak up in other contexts save this one, I might make a start on discussing the risks of so doing within this leadership team meeting.
 This inquiry is in itself is a perilous journey for any consultant, since the consultant cannot take away these risks and make people’s working lives safe from power and its abuses.

 Ideally, being a senior leader means you are willing to air concerns when your view is different from others, including the CEO’s.
 Of course, speaking up is risky.
-You may not be listened to, or liked, or backed up by anyone else.
+You may not be listened to, liked, or backed up by anyone else.
 You may end up standing alone.
-However one key in being candid is being able to bring forward your ideas, concerns and experience and do this in a way you stay in relationship with those around you.
+However, one key in being candid is being able to bring forward your ideas, concerns, and experience and do this in a way you stay in relationship with those around you.
 Being critical or noticing what is wrong, or identifying what isn’t working in an organisation is easy.
-Opening out a discussion, finding what others are thinking, and coming to a shared resolution is more complex and challenging.
-And that is the work of leadership teams.
-Ensure you and your team are having the conversations you want to have with the people you want to have them with, contact Diana
+Opening up a discussion, finding what others are thinking, and coming to a shared resolution is more complex and challenging and that is the work of leadership teams.

 © Diana Jones